ANNOUNCEMENTS:

 Summer Program Information

-The Homewaters Kids Camp will take place from June 19th-22nd from 930-4pm each day at the Sacajawea Center.
+The Homewaters Kids Camp will take place from June 17th-20th from 900am-4pm each day at the Sacajawea Center.
 This week-long camp explores the waterways and what humans, animals, insects, and plants call home.
 The camp is capped at forty participants and the cost is $50.00.
 Scholarships are available as well and lunch and snacks are provided each day.
 You can call 208.756.1188 for more information.

-Kid’s Camp for 2023 are every Friday in July from 10-12pm.
+Kid’s Camp for 2024 are every Friday in July (except July 5th) from 10am-12pm.
 There is no charge for these programs.
-Program topics include Tracks & Scat, History Comes Alive, Rocks Rock, and Weaving with Cattails.
+Program topics include a Butterfly & Bird Walk, History Comes Alive, and Weaving with Cattails.
 You can call 208.756.1188 for more information or to sign up.

 Seeking Volunteers